GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 4. Let's add a title:
     - Click on the ![Add text icon](/fig/30.30.2_print_layout_add_text.png) (`Add text`)
     - Drag a rectangle on the canvas
     - In the items properties window on the right, you will find a text box with the text "Lorem ipsum".
-Here you can enter your map title (e.g.: Map of Ghana with roads and hospitals).
+Here you can enter your map title (e.g.: Flood Extent and Critical Infrastructure).
     - Adjust the font size: Click on the __Font__ dropdown menu and adjust the font size for a title (25p or more).
 Adjust the text box if necessary.
 5. Let's add a legend:
     - Click on the ![Add legend icon](/fig/30.30.2_print_layout_add_legend.png) (`Add legend`).